arangodb/arangojs/README.md

 Creates a collection from the given *properties*, then passes a new *Collection* instance to the callback.

+If *properties* is a string, it will be interpreted as *properties.name*.

 #### database.collection(collectionName, [autoCreate,] callback)

 Fetches the collection with the given *collectionName* from the database, then passes a new *Collection* instance to the callback.